Thematic Analysis of Research paper

 The six steps of performing thematic analysis are:

 Step 1: Build comprehension of the information first.

 It is an initial step, you need to first develop an understanding of information.
 It is very much essential for you to analyze an overview of all information that you have gathered before starting to analyze each theme.

 Familiarization also includes transcribing audio.
 You need to read the text and prepare notes.

-At this step, you need to code your data.
-Coding is included highlighting the text such as words or phrases.
-You need to come up with a shorthand code for describing the content.
+You must code your data at this point.
+Coding is used to emphasize specific parts of the text, such as words or phrases.
+You’ll need to come up with a code to describe the material in shorthand.